hackboyMcHack/bronco/index.md

 #### Can I use this instead of the official app?

 Bronco Unleashed features a rudimentary dashboard which provides all the information that the official app does, except the map.
-You will probably want to use a standalone navigation app anyway, because the official navigation sucks.
+You will probably want to use a standalone navigation app anyway, because the official one sucks.
 Right?

 #### Notification? why?